New York Drunk Driving Accident Lawyer

-Every year, the National Highway Traffic Safety Administration compiles and analyzes data about accidents on America’s roadways.
-In 2012 (the most recent year for which data is currently available), the statistics for crashes involving alcohol are staggering – 33,561 people nationwide were killed by drivers who were under the influence of alcohol.
-In fact, more than 10,300 of those victims were killed by legally drunk drivers – drivers whose blood alcohol content (BAC) was over the legal limit of 0.08 percent.
-In New York State, Suffolk County had the highest number of fatalities, followed by Nassau County
+Every year, the National Highway Traffic Safety Administration (NHTSA) compiles and analyzes data about accidents on America’s roadways.
+In 2016 (the most recent year for which data is currently available), the statistics for crashes involving alcohol are staggering.

 - Pain and suffering

-These claims are often paid by the intoxicated driver’s insurance company.
-However, if the driver acted with deliberate indifference to the safety of others, he or she may be sued for punitive damages, paid out of their own pocket.
-Furthermore, a claim may be pursued against the drinking establishment that provided the liquor to the driver.
-New York dram shop law states that it is illegal for businesses to serve alcohol to persons who are visibly intoxicated or to people “actually or apparently” under the age of 21.
+These claims are often paid by the drunk driver’s insurance company.
+However, if the driver acted with deliberate indifference to the safety of others, or it can be proved that he or she acted with willful intent, they may be sued for punitive damages – which can be paid out of their own pocket.
+But that’s not all.
+New York’s “Dram Shop Laws” allow injured victims of drunk drivers to pursue a claim against the drinking establishment or restaurant which provided the liquor to a driver who was “visibly intoxicated” or if the driver was “actually or apparently” under the age of 21.
 Thus, drunk driving personal injury actions can involve many parties that may have overlapping claims and conflicts of interest.
-In order to protect your rights and get maximum compensation, you need the advice of a knowledgeable and experienced attorney.
-The Kaplan Lawyers team will aggressively pursue all avenues of possible recovery to help compensate you and your loved ones for the injuries and losses suffered as a consequence of a drunken driving accident.
-We understand that winning a lawsuit will not heal your physical injuries or bring back a loved one who may have died due to someone else’s negligence, but financial compensation can ease your mind and help allow you to focus on recovering from such a traumatic event.
+In order to protect your rights and receive the maximum fair compensation amount, you need the advice, investigative abilities and tenacity of a knowledgeable and seasoned attorney.
+The Kaplan Lawyers team aggressively pursues all available channels of recovery which can help compensate you and your loved ones for all of your injuries and losses suffered at the hands of a drunk driver.
+We understand that winning your claim is only part of your ability to right this wrong.
+No amount of money will bring back a loved one who suffered a wrongful death due to someone else’s negligence or willful actions.
+But financial compensation can ease your mind and help you – and your family – focus on recovering from this shocking loss.

-Anyone involved in a vehicle accident with a drunk driver should call 911 immediately for medical attention and to file a police report.
-If you have suffered a serious injury or lost a loved one in a drunk driving accident in Brooklyn, the Bronx, Queens, Manhattan, or Staten Island, you should then contact the New York City DWI accident attorneys at Kaplan Law as soon as possible.
-Prompt notification will allow us to more effectively investigate the accident scene, speak with witnesses while the accident is still fresh in their memory, and review your medical prognosis to pursue an accurate claim for damages.
-There are also timelines for when claims can be filed, so don’t delay.
-In our many decades of combined experience, we have dealt with virtually every type of personal injury case.
-We are committed to diligently representing your interests, working hard to see that justice is obtained for you and your family.
-You can reach us in the City at (212) 563-1900 or on Long Island at (516) 399-2364 or by filling out a form for a free assessment of your case.
+If you have suffered a serious injury or lost a loved one in a drunk driving accident in Brooklyn, the Bronx, Queens, Manhattan, or Staten Island, you should contact the seasoned, deeply-experienced New York City DWI accident attorneys at Kaplan Law as soon as possible.
+Prompt notification empowers us to investigate the accident scene most effectively, speak with witnesses while the accident is still fresh in their memory, and review your medical prognosis to pursue an accurate claim for damages.
+This professional investigation is parallel to the criminal investigation done by the NYPD or county law enforcement.
+If their pursuit of the drunk driver results in a conviction, it certainly could positively impact your civil claims against the defendant(s).
+There are also deadlines for filing DWI injury claims, so it’s important to act quickly.
+We are committed to diligently representing your interests and working hard to see that justice is obtained for you and your family.
+Contact us today to arrange your appointment for a free assessment of your case.